 How to get from Brussels to Luxembourg by train

 An Intercity train from Bruxelles-Midi (also called Brussels-South or Brussel-Zuid) train station to Luxembourg City runs every hour, with various stops along the way.
 The comfortable, modern train gets you from Brussels to Luxembourg in just over 3 hours.
 This gives plenty of time to take in the views from the train window of livestock roaming the rolling green pastures.

 Bruxelles-Midi station is the biggest railway station in Brussels, though not the most central one.
 You will most likely arrive at this station if you’re coming by Eurostar from Paris or London.
 The South Tower, the tallest building in Belgium, is situated right in front of the main exit.

 Bruxelles-Midi is served by metro lines 2, 3, 4 and 6, which bring you just outside of the station.
-However, it is interesting to know that train travel between the various train stations within Brussels’s is covered for Eurail pass holders.
+However, it’s good to know that train travel between the various train stations within Brussels is covered for Eurail Pass Holders.

 Arriving at Luxembourg train station

 Luxembourg train station (Gare de Luxembourg or Bahnhof Luxemburg) is the hub of the domestic railway network, while also functioning as the country’s international railway station, with trains from Belgium, France and Germany arriving here.
 The station was built at the beginning of the last century in Moselle Baroque Revival style.
 It features an impressive clock tower, as well as a new and stylish glass hall.
 Luggage lockers are available on the platform – ideal if you just want to spend the day exploring this compact city before returning to the train.
 There’s a tourist information office inside the station, where you can pick up a free map.
 The city center is a 20-minute walk from the station.